k911/swoole-bundle/docs/docker-usage.md

 ## Streaming logs

-Application logs in symfony by default are kept in files.
-In Docker containers, which should be ephemeral you should either stream logs to specific service (like AWS CloudWatch) or print it to the `stdout` or `sterr` streams.
+Symfony application logs are kept in files by default.
+In Docker containers, which should be ephemeral, you should either stream logs to specific service (like AWS CloudWatch) or print them to the `stdout` or `sterr` streams.
 For both cases you should use `monolog` bundle.

 ```bash
 composer require monolog